Ali: Formation of the Kharijites

-Some of Ali's men left him in protest to the arbitration agreement.
-Many of them eventually rejoined Ali, while the rest gathered in the town of al-Nahrawan.
-They became known as the Kharijites (lit. 'seceders'), who later took up arms against Ali in the Battle of Nahrawan.
+A faction of Ali's erstwhile supporters seceded from him in protest to the arbitration agreement.
+Many of them eventually rejoined Ali, while the rest gathered at Nahrawan.
+They became known as the Kharijites (lit. 'seceders'), who later took up arms against Ali.
 The Kharijites, many of whom belonged to the qurra, were likely disillusioned with the arbitration process.
 Their slogan was, "No judgment but that of God," highlighting their rejection of arbitration (by men) in reference to the Quranic verse 49:9.
 Ali called this slogan a word of truth by which the seceders sought falsehood because he viewed the ruler as indispensable in the conduct of religion.

 Arbitration proceedings

 The two arbitrators met together in Dumat al-Jandal, perhaps in February 658.
 There they reached the verdict that Uthman had been killed wrongfully and that Mu'awiya had the right to seek revenge.
 They could not agree on anything else.
 Rather than a judicial ruling, this was a political concession by Abu Musa, who probably hoped that Amr would later reciprocate this gesture.
-Ali denounced the conduct of the two arbitrators as contrary to the Quran and began organizing a second Syria campaign.
+Ali denounced the conduct of the two arbitrators as contrary to the Quran and began organizing a second campaign against Syria.
 Solely an initiative of Mu'awiya, there was also a second meeting in Udhruh.
 The negotiations there also failed, as the two arbitrators could not agree on the next caliph: Amr supported Mu'awiya, while Abu Musa nominated his son-in-law Abd Allah ibn Umar, who stood down.
-At its closure, Abu Musa publicly deposed both Mu'awiya and Ali and called for a council to appoint his successor per earlier agreements with Amr.
-When Amr took the stage, however, he deposed Ali and appointed Mu'awiya as his successor.
+At its closure, Abu Musa publicly deposed both Ali and Mu'awiya and called for a council to appoint his successor.
+When Amr took the stage, however, he deposed Ali and confirmed Mu'awiya in his place.
 The Kufan delegation reacted furiously to Abu Musa's concessions, and the common view is that the arbitration failed, or was inconclusive.
-It nevertheless strengthened the Syrians' support for Mu'awiya and weakened the position of Ali.
+It nevertheless strengthened the Syrians' support for Mu'awiya and weakened Ali's political position.